mdjbru-teaching-material/turku_course/README.md

 * Place and practicals
     - Depends on the number of people attending, maybe a reasonable expectation is 5-30?
     - Genetics seminar room  or similar is ideal.
+Niklas said that the Genetics seminar room is free of charge for us while we would need to rent some other lecture room (for example those in LT1).
     Small room and video projector, internet access through Sparknet, students can easily chat with each other to solve issues and it is easy for the teacher (and potential helpers) to walk between the tables and help students individually.
     - Each course is probably a mix of presentation on the screen and practicals (hopefully more practicals than lecture-like presentation), and it would be good to have, in addition to the teacher, one or two helpers to